Katavi National Park

 A remote fly-in destination

 Katavi National Park’s remoteness is its attraction.
-Unhabituated to visitors the game reacts naturally, with a sense of wariness.
+Unhabituated to visitors, the game reacts naturally and with a sense of wariness.
 The wildlife numbers are extraordinary.
 Katavi, Tanzania’s third largest park, is bordered by several large game reserves.
-During the dry-season, the river attracts vast numbers of wildlife.
-Consequently, on game-drives you can see huge herds of buffalo, elephants and hippos, plus numerous predators.
-A fly-in destination with few visitors, offers a rare experience in today’s bustling world.
+During the dry season, the river attracts vast numbers of wildlife from this enormous wilderness.
+Consequently, you can see huge herds of buffalo, elephants, hippos, and numerous predators on game drives.
+As a fly-in destination with few visitors, it offers a rare secluded experience in today’s bustling world.
 An older Africa awaits.
 Experience it before it changes.

 An untouched wildlife paradise